rryam/QuoteKit/README.md

 ## Author Profile Image URL

-Returns the image URL for given author slug.
+Returns the image URL for the given author slug.
 You can specify the image size as well.
 The default image size is 700x700.

 ```swift
 var authorImageURL: URL?